Also under Family And Relationship LawFamily And Relationship Law Home

 Once an application for an Intervention Order or Interim Intervention Order has been made, it will be served on the family member against whom allegations have been made (“the Respondent”).
 A court date will be set, and the Respondent will have a chance to respond to the making of the order on that day.

-It is important to note that if you require the immediate protection of an Intervention Order, an application for an Interim Intervention Order can be made on the same day as the day the application for an Intervention Order is made.
+It is important to note that if you require the immediate protection of an Intervention Order, an application for an Interim Intervention Order can be made on the same day as the day the application is submitted.

 If you are served with an Application which lists you as the Respondent, it is important that you attend Court on the designated day.
 If you do not attend court, there is a very strong likelihood that an intervention order will be made on the terms and conditions sought by the police or another applicant.